-Small in size, huge in stature, Ecuador is one of the most bio diverse and culturally rich countries of the world.
-The country straddles the equator (Ecuador actually means ‘Equator’ in Spanish), and is noticeably divided into three very distinct regions.; to the east of the Ecuador you’ll discover tropical rainforest, stretching down to the Amazon basin, the largest, wildest, rainforest on the planet, the central region is decorated by huge, picturesque mountain ranges, whilst the west of the country hold pristine stretches of pacific coast line.
+Small in size, huge in stature, Ecuador is one of the most biodiverse and culturally rich countries of the world.
+The country straddles the equator (Ecuador actually means ‘Equator’ in Spanish), and is noticeably divided into three very distinct regions.; to the east of Ecuador you’ll discover the tropical rainforest, stretching down to the Amazon basin, the largest, wildest, rainforest on the planet, the central region is decorated by huge, picturesque mountain ranges, whilst the west of the country hold pristine stretches of Pacific coastline.
 Add to this the prize attraction of Ecuador, the exotic, highly volcanic region of the Galápagos Islands, home to some of the planet’s most striking plant, bird and mammal species.

-Ecuador is one of the most authentic Latin-American experiences, with one foot still firmly in the past, with 14th century Spanish architecture prominent in just about every major (and minor) inhabited location, existing alongside most modern cities and contemporary culture.
+Ecuador is one of the most authentic Latin-American experiences, with one foot still firmly in the past, with 14th-century Spanish architecture prominent in just about every major (and minor) inhabited location, existing alongside most modern cities and contemporary culture.
 Strong cultural traditions still manage to shine through modern Ecuador, kept alive by the thriving indigenous population, lead by the Quechua-speaking communities of the rural sierra, and Ecuador’s capital, Quito, a living monument to colonial periods, perhaps more so than any other city in the continent, dominated by traditional Spanish architecture, from the places of worship, and grand government buildings, to the homes locals live in.

 Teaching English in Ecuador

-Don’t head to Ecuador expecting to find a job on your first day of searching, or have hopes of building up any significant savings during your time here, this isn’t a country that can compete with the massive TEFL job markets of Asia and Europe, or even the local booming economy of Brazil, but the demand for English teachers in Ecuador is steady, accessible and as long been so, with no signs of changing for the negative, and with many job vacancies found in state and private schools, and the universities of Quito, Cuenca and Guayaquil.
+Don’t head to Ecuador expecting to find a job on your first day of searching, or have hopes of building up any significant savings during your time here, this isn’t a country that can compete with the massive TEFL job markets of Asia and Europe or even the local booming economy of Brazil, but the demand for English teachers in Ecuador is steady, accessible and as long been so, with no signs of changing for the negative, and with many job vacancies found in state and private schools, and the universities of Quito, Cuenca and Guayaquil.

 A TEFL certificate is the bare minimum requirement for those wanting to teach in Ecuador, whilst a Bachelor’s degree will significantly enhance your chances of good employment, with the peak hiring season for TEFL teachers in Ecuador being around February/March and July/August.
-It can be difficult to secure teaching work from abroad, and harder still to find work with a school who will help with airfares or housing, so be expect to make your own travel and accommodation plans, and bring some money to cover your start-up costs.
-This isn’t noted to put potential teachers off, when done with the good research and planning, a qualified TEFL teacher will not experience too many problems finding a good TEFL job.
+It can be difficult to secure teaching work from abroad, and harder still to find work with a school that will help with airfares or housing, so be expected to make your own travel and accommodation plans, and bring some money to cover your start-up costs.
+This isn’t noted to put potential teachers off, when done with good research and planning, a qualified TEFL teacher will not experience too many problems finding a good TEFL job.

 Wages and Cost of Living